-In response to the reduction in activity levels that began in March of 2020, CES quickly took proactive measures to right-size the business and preserve balance sheet strength, including reductions to Executive, Board of Directors' and employee compensation levels, reductions in personnel and overhead costs, elimination of non-essential capital expenditures, suspension of the Company's dividend and normal course issuer bid ("NCIB") activity.
-Further, the Company applied and qualified for the Federal Government's Canada Emergency Wage Subsidy ("CEWS"), whereby the Company would be eligible for a subsidy of 75 percent of Canadian employee's wages, subject to a limit of \$847 per employee per week and certain additional limitations.
-During the three months ended June 30, 2020, the Company recognized CEWS program benefits in the amount of \$6.3 million as a reduction to wage expense with \$3.3 million and \$3.0 million allocated to cost of sales and general and administrative expenses, respectively.
-The CEWS program has been instrumental in allowing CES to mitigate further Canadian personnel reductions while navigating uncertainty surrounding the severity and duration of current market conditions.
-Further, in a July 17, 2020 news release from the Government of Canada, it was announced that the CEWS program would be extended until December 19, 2020.
-While details regarding the program are being finalized, CES expects to participate in the program through to the end of the year.
+In response to the reduction in activity levels that began in March of 2020, CES quickly took proactive measures to right-size the business and preserve balance sheet strength, including reductions to Executive, Board of Directors' and employee compensation levels, reductions in personnel and overhead costs, elimination of non-essential capital expenditures, suspension of the Company's dividend and a temporary suspension of normal course issuer bid ("NCIB") activity in the second quarter.
+Further, the Company applied and qualified for the Federal Government's Canada Emergency Wage Subsidy ("CEWS").
+During the three and nine months ended September 30, 2020, the Company recognized CEWS program benefits in the amount of \$5.6 million and \$11.8 million, respectively, as a reduction to wage expense with \$2.9 million and \$6.2 million allocated to cost of sales, for the respective periods, and \$2.7 million and \$5.6 million allocated to general and administrative expenses, for the respective periods.
+The CEWS program has been instrumental in allowing CES to mitigate further Canadian personnel reductions while navigating uncertainty surrounding the severity and duration of current market conditions, and CES is encouraged by the Federal Government's planned extension of the program until June of 2021.